-- Humiliation, public reprimands or obscene language
+- Humiliation, public reprimands, or obscene language

-Something that happens sporadically might just be bullying.
-But bullying by a co-worker can be considered as creating a hostile work environment if your employer or supervisor is aware of the situation and does nothing to stop it.
+Something that happens sporadically might just be bullying, but bullying by a co-worker can be considered as creating a hostile work environment if your employer or supervisor is aware of the situation and does nothing to stop it.

 Speak to a lawyer about possibly filing a complaint with the Equal Employment Opportunity Commission if your supervisor is bullying you and is the owner of the company, or if you get no satisfaction when speaking to their supervisor.